koala-droid/acme-web-design/development-strategy.md

 I started to style header and nav.

-## 4. User Story 4: it is all about branching
+## 4. User Story 4: still styling.
+As a user of this story I will see a whole styled landing page.

 ### Repo